 - Fill your (clean and ventilated) container with potting soil and a healthy dose of fertilizer.
 You can also add hay to the mix to keep the soil from getting too compacted.

 - Plant your potatoes.
 Cut your seed potatoes into chunks that are at least the size of your thumb and press them about six inches into the soil.

 - Tend your plants.
 This includes (but is not limited to) watering, fertilizing and “hilling.”
 Your soil should remain moist but not too wet.
 Dry soil will cause your plants to wilt, but too much water will turn your potatoes into mush.
 As plants grow, continue to add soil around them.
-Because potatoes grow from the stem of the plant making sure to keep the stem covered will ensure that new potatoes have a chance grow.
-Potato plants like sunlight, potatoes do not.
+Because potatoes grow from the stem of the plant making sure to keep the stem covered will ensure that new potatoes have a chance to grow.
+Potato plants like sunlight; potatoes do not.

 - Harvest.
 When plants begin to die, your potatoes are ready.

 This one is for the truly lazy gardener.
 Simply scatter seed potatoes over the gardening space and cover them with mulch.
 As with other methods, you will need to continue adding mulch as plants grow.
 One caveat: if you have a problem with pests such as mice or moles, this method should not be your first choice.

 This is the time-honored "traditional" method for growing potatoes.
 It is a great way to go if you have space and like to spend time in the garden.
 Because there is plenty of space for plants to spread out, it carries the greatest potential for a plentiful harvest.

 - Dig a trench six inches deep.

 - Place cut seed potatoes in the trench, eyes up.
 Cover with a couple inches of soil.